Quality Dental Care of Lakeland

 Periodontal Disease Treatment in Lakeland, FL

-Woman smiling at Lake Parker Park in Lakeland FLGum disease is also referred to as periodontal disease, and it is an infection that affects not just your gums, but also the bone that supports and surrounds your teeth.
+Woman smiling at Lake Parker Park in Lakeland FLGum disease, also known as periodontal disease, is an infection that affects not just your gums, but also the bone that supports and surrounds your teeth.

 While our dentists can effectively treat gum disease in its early stages, its adverse effects – like bone loss – cannot be reversed.
 This is one of the reasons why we emphasize the importance of routine visits for dental cleanings and exams at our Lakeland, FL dental office.